 4 - Hang Be Market - “Headquarters” of raw and cooked food

-This market is called Hang Be, however, it is not located on Hang Be Street but on Cau Go Street, Hoan Kiem Dist.
-Located right at the center of Hanoi, Hang Be Market is extremely famous, having all kinds of different items.
+Located on Cau Go Street, Hoan Kiem District.
+Located right at the center of Hanoi, Hang Be market is extremely famous, having all kinds of different items.
 You can find not only raw and fresh food but also ready-to-eat food in Hang Be Hanoi food market.
 There are a variety of fresh foods such as vegetables, seafood like crabs, shrimps, squids, and so on.
 Everything is available even more qualified than other markets.

 Hang Be - one of the must-visit markets in Hanoi which is also famous for cooked food such as Chung cake, five-color sticky rice, boiled chicken biting flower, and especially fish-sauce belly pork that brands this place.
 Prices range from 50,000 - 300,000 VND ($2.8 - 13.2).